SharinaS/aws-sam-and-github-actions/README.md

-# AWS SAM and GitHub Actions
+# AWS SAM and GitHub Actions Setup-SAM

 AWS SAM is used to create a small serverless application, a single AWS Lambda Python 3.8 function invoked by an Amazon API Gateway endpoint.
 Once the code is pushed to GitHub, a GitHub Actions workflow triggers a GitHub CI/CD pipeline to build and deploy the code to the targeted AWS account.